ROHITDH/Detachable-Keys-Piano/README.md

   - For demo proteus is used since it requires Internet connection to upload data from circuit to the cloud.

 https://user-images.githubusercontent.com/44223447/152941079-f98747d9-9041-4570-9a5d-3cf15a5f7998.mp4
+(In this video, specific transistors are used, in the schematic download files, these are replaced by NMOS)

 7. ### Download
 Files | Download